Kjos/OculusGoStreamer/README.md

 - Requires Java 1.6 or higher.
 VLCj for Mac OSX can only handle JVM 1.6 (? not sure).
 - The vlcj included library requires version 2.1.0+ of VLC installed.
 - VLC needs to be same architecture as JVM.
 Both 32 or both 64.
 You can check java version with "java -version".
+- If not working from start, you can download VLC here: http://download.videolan.org/pub/videolan/vlc/3.0.2/ Put the VLC directory located in the zip/tar next to the JAR.
+Run java  -Djna.library.path=VLC-x.x.x/ -jar Oculusxx.jar
 - More information about vlcj: http://capricasoftware.co.uk/#/projects/vlcj/tutorial/prerequisites

 - At 10% battery the connection or browser will be limited and streaming will stutter.